 What are Idaho Civil Court Records?

-Idaho civil court records are public records that contain information on cases filed, tried, and determined before the state’s civil courts.
+Idaho civil court records are public records that contain information on cases determined before the state’s civil courts.
 These records include general case information as well as details of summons, notice, orders, dockets, citations, waivers, motions, pleadings, sworn affidavit, witness testimonies, disposition, and other related information connected with civil court proceedings.
-Pursuant to Idaho Public Records Laws, interested members of the public may inspect these records upon request.
+Pursuant to Idaho Public Records Laws, Interested members of the public may find Idaho civil court records in the jurisdiction where the case was heard.
 However, in some cases, all or portions of a record may be considered confidential by law.
 Hence, the availability status is limited to only authorized individuals.

 Cases Heard by Idaho Civil Courts